olincollege/Perils-of-Emisia/index.md

 It is your duty to defeat its minions and save the free people of Emisia, Adventurer!

 # What The Game Actually Is
 Perils of Emisia is an RPG game with dungeon crawling elements.
-Through your journey, you will face thirteen enemies.
+Through your journey, you will face thirteen unique enemies.

 The enemy | Its image
 ----------|-----------